oligus/jad/docs/mapping.md

 * Visibility `@JAD\Attribute(visible=true)`
 * Readonly `@JAD\Attribute(readOnly=true)`

-After your entities have been annotated, simply create annotations mapper to inject to Jad:
+After your entities have been annotated, simply create annotations mapper to inject to JAD:

 ```
 $mapper = new Jad\Map\AnnotationsMapper($em);